 This is the promised list of great works.
 Send me a note when you think of something that belongs on the list.

 You cannot lead if you cannot communicate.
-A corollary is that you should hone your writing skills for the rest of your life.
+A corollary is that you should hone your communication skills for the rest of your life.